Nemesis533/Local_LLHAMA/README.md

 ### object_settings.json

-This file contains JSON-stored values for non-sensitive configuration variables.
+This file contains json-stored values for non-sensitive configuration variables.
 When adding a user-settable variable, you'll have to create the variable in a class and add the class and the variable name/value/type to the file like so:

   "HomeAssistantClient": {
     "allowed_entities": {